 What is the Warwick Wellcome Trust Translational Partnership?

-Launched in 2020, the Warwick-Wellcome Translational Partnership aims to drive the translation of research into improvements in human health.
+Launched in 2020, the Warwick-Wellcome Translational Partnership is driving the translation of research into improvements in human health.

-The partnership will accelerate the development of new preventative and therapeutic strategies to tackle ill-health locally, nationally and globally.
-It will help deliver lasting impact, whilst strengthening links with partners in both industry and clinical settings.
+The partnership is accelerating the development of new preventative and therapeutic strategies to tackle ill-health locally, nationally and globally.
+It will deliver lasting impact, whilst strengthening links with partners in both industry and clinical settings.

 Translation Fellowships provide the opportunity for researchers to engage with translational research activities and take forward opportunities.
-Find out about the fellowships.
+Find out about our previous fellowships.

 What funding is currently available?

-Warwick has recently secured an extension to the Partnership and is seeking new applications for Translational Fellowship Awards.
+Warwick has recently secured an extension to the Partnership and is seeking new applications for Breaking Translational Barriers awards.
+As well as larger awards of up to £15K, Rapid Response funding of up to ~£1K is also available to take advantage of immediate translational opportunities.

 The Warwick-Wellcome Translational Partnership is delighted to announce a series of lunchtime training sessions aimed at researchers interested in research commercialisation and healthcare innovations.
 The following sessions will be delivered online during November 2023: